 Disseminated intravascular coagulation Disseminated Intravascular Coagulation (DIC) Disseminated intravascular coagulation is a condition in which small blood clots develop throughout the bloodstream, blocking small blood vessels.
 The increased clotting depletes the platelets... read more is a common complication.
 In this disorder, small blood clots develop throughout the bloodstream, resulting in widespread bleeding with massive loss of blood.
 Emergency care is required.

-Prompt diagnosis and treatment are essential.
-Doctors diagnose this problem based on symptoms.
+Prompt diagnosis and treatment of amniotic fluid embolism are essential.

 Women may be given a transfusion of blood and blood components.
 Injection of a blood clotting factor (which helps blood clot) may be lifesaving.
 Women may require assistance with breathing or drugs to help the heart contract.

 The baby may be delivered immediately using forceps or a vacuum extractor, or cesarean delivery may be done.
 Such a delivery does not appear to improve or worsen the woman's outcome.
 However, it may be lifesaving for the fetus if the fetus is old enough to survive outside the uterus.